 Step 1: Determine The Scope of The Statement

-Writing a convincing statement in support of the claim is deciding what you want the statement to accomplish.
+When writing a convincing statement in support of the claim, it’s important to first decide what you want the statement to accomplish.
 Do you want to write about all the pending claims you have before the VA, or just one or two?
 Is the claim you are writing about a claim for an increased rating or a claim for service connection?
 Are you making a new claim for service connection in your statement?
 Have you written a statement on this claim before?
-Answering all these questions will give you a good idea where to start.
+Answering all these questions will give you a good idea of where to start.

 As you can see, writing a convincing statement in support of a claim is a great tool to have at your disposal.
 It is important to go into as much detail as possible in order to make your statement come to life for the VA.
 Also, make sure that you are giving the VA a complete picture of your disability, including the impact your disability has on your day-to-day life, social interactions, and employment.
 Finally, it may be a good idea to have someone read over the statement for you before you submit it to the VA.
 They may be able to show you areas where you should go into more detail and help you fill in any gaps in your narrative.

 3 Tips for Making Your VA Statement in Support of Claim More Successful

 Now that you know how to write your statement in support of your claim, here are some tips for making that statement as effective as possible.